 Academic language and the multilingual classroom

 Another example of mentoring and peer support can be found in the Junge Vorbilder (“Young Role Models”) in Hamburg.
 This program targets pupils in grades 8 to 11 (lower secondary school) with a migrant background.
-They are mentored by university pupils who come also from migrant backgrounds and often share with them a similar cultural background and school experience.
-Mentoring is held at the homes of the mentees to help the mentors to get to know the family environment of the mentees and to build a good relationship with their parents.
+They are mentored by university pupils who also come from migrant backgrounds and often share with them a similar cultural background and school experience.
+Mentoring is held at the homes of the mentees to help the mentors get to know the family environment of the mentees and to build a good relationship with their parents.
 Mentoring consists of tutoring, social-emotional support as well as educational and vocational orientation.
 In 2013, Junge Volbilder had 50 mentor-mentee pairs.
 Additionally, since 2011, the project has offered group mentoring in the form of tutoring courses in several secondary schools in Hamburg.

 1. they tended to organize many social activities;